rparnas/ry-docs/router-guide.md

   - **Professional > Roaming assistant:** **Disable**
     - Let clients decide when the signal is so weak they want to disconnect.
 Turning this setting on makes more sense when your network has multiple access points.
   - **Professional > Multi-User MIMO:** **Enabled**
-    - Wi-Fi 5+ feature where the router uses multiple antennas to communicate with multiple compatible devices simultaneously.
+    - Feature on Wi-Fi 5+ only, where the router uses multiple antennas to communicate with multiple compatible devices simultaneously.
   - **Professional > OFDMA/802.11ax MU-MIMO:** **DL/UL OFDMA + MU-MIMO**
-    - Wi-Fi 6 feature where the router intelligently divides the channel into smaller pieces so multiple compatible devices can communicate at the same time.
+    - Feature on Wi-Fi 6+ only, where the router intelligently divides the channel into smaller pieces so multiple compatible devices can communicate at the same time.
   - **Professional > Universal Beamforming:** **Disable**
     - Attempts to focus the transmitted signal toward older devices that don't explicitly support beamforming.
 Seems better to just communicate with such devices normally.
 - **IPv6**